How to sue for defamation: a step-by-step guide

 While some of these may be recoverable if you win the case, the balance between the possibility of winning a case and losing it may be best evaluated by your lawyer.

-For some background information, read our article on whether it’s worth suing for defamation.
+For some background information, read our article on what is costs to sue for defamation in Canada.

 Statute of limitations